When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 Additionally, in April Caitriona Balfe posted a behind-the-scenes tease exhibiting the script – don’t fear it was a spoiler free tease.

-Not to be neglected, Sam Heughan has additionally shared a photograph of varied members the forged and crew (with government producer Matt B. Roberts on the third left).
+Not to be neglected, Sam Heughan has additionally shared a photograph of varied members the solid and crew (with govt producer Matt B. Roberts on the third left).

 Is there an Outlander season 5 trailer?

 Sure!
-First, a teaser premiered at New York Comedian Con in October 2019, at a star-studded Outlander panel that includes collection stars together with Caitriona Balfe and Sam Heughan.
+First, a teaser premiered at New York Comedian Con in October 2019, at a star-studded Outlander panel that includes sequence stars together with Caitriona Balfe and Sam Heughan.

-Teasing extra potential time-travel for the Frasers, you possibly can watch it beneath…
+Teasing extra potential time-travel for the Frasers, you’ll be able to watch it under…

 There’s additionally a first-look picture of Claire and Jamie, staring adoringly into each other’s eyes.